-- 2.1. shall prepare and recommend to the Trust Board the Trust and School Financial Regulations and Procedures which shall comply with relevant statute and regulation, the Trust's Scheme of Delegation and the decisions of the Trustees (SoD 5.1-2), - 2.2. shall review, recommend to the Trust Board and monitor the individual School one (1) year budgets that are proposed by each Local Governing Body with a specific responsibility to ensure that budgets do not go into deficit (SoD 5.15-16), - 2.3. shall review, recommend to the Trust Board and monitor the Trust one (1) year budget which shall consolidate individual School budgets with Trust central costs and charges.
-It shall also have specific responsibility for ensuring that the Trust budget does not go into deficit (SoD 5.6), - 2.4. shall seek to identify and propose to the Trust Board opportunities for the Trust to achieve financial and resource efficiencies for member academies through joint commissioning and procurement, - 2.5. shall review and approve the Trust and School Interim Year End financial reports prior to audit (SoD 5.10 & 5.17), - 2.6. shall review and propose to the Trust Board the appointment and any subsequent re-appointment of the Trust's auditors (SoD 5.4), - 2.7. shall plan and oversee the statutory audit of Annual Accounts for the Trust and each School, - 2.8. shall review and recommend to the Trust Board the audited Annual Accounts and Financial Statements in accordance with relevant statutes and regulations (SoD 5.11), - 2.9. shall review and recommend to the Board the Trustees Report (SoD 5.12), - 2.10. shall prepare and recommend to the Trust Board a Trust action plan in response to the auditor's management letter and be responsible for its subsequent implementation (SoD 5.14), - 2.11. shall plan, oversee and monitor the internal audit of the Trust and ensure School compliance with the Trust's financial regulations and procedures.
-In the event of any non-compliance shall recommend and implement appropriate actions to enhance compliance (SoD 5.1-2), - 2.12. shall prepare and approve policies relating to the Trust's financial governance and operation including; - 2.12.1.
-Procurement. - 2.12.2.
-Anti-Fraud and Corruption - 2.12.3.
+- 2.10.
+Shall prepare and recommend to the Trust Board a Trust action plan in response to the auditor's management letter and be responsible for its subsequent implementation (SoD 5.14), - 2.11.
+Shall plan, oversee and monitor the internal audit of the Trust and ensure School compliance with the Trust's financial regulations and procedures.
+In the event of any non compliance shall recommend and implement appropriate actions to enhance compliance (SoD 5.1 2), - 2.12.
+Shall prepare and approve policies relating to the Trust's financial governance and operation including; - 2.12.1.
+Procurement, - 2.12.2.
+Anti Fraud and Corruption - 2.12.3.
 Investment. - 2.12.4.
-Disposal and write-off of stock assets - 2.13. shall consider any proposals for Teachers Annual Pay Awards and Support Staff Annual Pay Awards and make recommendations on these to the Trust Board (SoD 3.4-5), - 2.14. shall recommend to the Trust Board expenditure above the OJEU limit having completed the necessary procurement procedures (SoD 6.4) and - 2.15. shall consider and respond to proposed compensation payments up to the limit set by the Education and Skills Funding Agency (SoD 6.5).
+Disposal and write off of stock assets - 2.13.
+Shall consider any proposals for Teachers Annual Pay Awards and Support Staff Annual Pay Awards and make recommendations on these to the Trust Board (SoD 3.45). - 2.14.
+Shall recommend to the Trust Board expenditure above the OJEU limit having completed the necessary procurement procedures (SoD 6.4) and - 2.15.
+Shall consider and respond to proposed compensation payments up to the limit set by the Education and Skills Funding Agency (SoD 6.5).

-Attendance during the period at meetings was as follows:
+Attendance during the year at meetings was as follows: